 1. The applicable price for a purchase contract entered into shall be established by means of the Seller’s latest price list at the relevant time, which the buyer has had notice of.
 Earlier price lists shall become void as soon as the application of new price lists is made known to the buyer.
 The introduction of new price lists shall not affect or cause any changes to be made to the purchase contracts already entered into.

 2. Sales prices are only firm when the order is confirmed in writing by the Seller.
 They apply ex works Sarstedt (EXW). plus the existing value added tax at the time of the delivery and costs of packaging.

 3. The prices include a copper base of 150 Euro per 100 kg copper (except underground cables: Cu-Base 0 and telephone cables: Cu-Base 100 Euro).
-The calculation basis for the sales price is the DEL rating for copper valid the previous day of the incoming order plus procurement costs (min.
+The basis for calculating the sales price is the BCP (Baude Copper Price) of the day before the order receipt, which is being published on our website (www.baude.com).
+The BCP is based on the LME rating (London trading venue in US dollars) plus bonuses and procurement costs (min.
 1 %).

 4. The minimum order value for cable and circuits shall amount to 150 Euros net value.
 In the event that any orders are made, which have values lower that the aforesaid minimum values, a surcharge amounting to 25 Euros will be charged.